-OVERVIEW: The International Foundation supports projects in the Global South, and focuses on health, water and sanitation, and food security.
+OVERVIEW: The International Foundation supports projects in the Global South, and supports health, water and sanitation, and food security.

 IP TAKE: This foundation is a viable funder for small organizations that can deliver sustainable and measurable results.